irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 11.cp (Copy)
 Quiz
-What flag do you need to specify to copy over a directory?=
+What flag do you need to specify to copy over a directory?= -r